engramic/engramic/docs/howto/how_to_parse_documents.md

 ### Document Submission Options

-To submit a document for processing, you can use the submit_document method from the SenseService (as shown in the example) or via the Document.Topic.SUBMIT_DOCUMENT message.
+To submit a document for processing, you can use the scan_document method from the SenseService (as shown in the example) or via the Document.Topic.DOCUMENT_SCAN_DOCUMENT message.

 When submitting documents that may have been processed before, you can use the overwrite parameter to force reprocessing: